 Removes an application from Shipa

-Adds a pool to Shipa.
-Users can pass a pool template YAML file with the pool configuration to be added.
+Adds a framework to Shipa.
+Users can pass a framework template YAML file with the framework configuration to be added.
 More information can be found here

 When leveraging shipa-ci, the following arguments are available to authenticate the shipa-ci component inside the CI/CD pipeline with the target Shipa instance:

 Shipa user token